AGoetzee/Internship-IBIVU/README.md

 ```

 ## Running the workflow
-The entire workflow can be run from `run_workflow.ipynb`.
-Some of the steps are also explained in this notebook.
-It is recommended to check some of the file paths
+The entire workflow is run seperately for both simulation schemes.
+The `noSASA` scheme is the regular generalized borne implicit water model, while the `SASA` scheme includes a temperature dependent potential.
+Run the following two notebooks in order:
+1. `run_US_all_<scheme>.ipynb` - This prepares all the input files, parameters, PLUMED files and structures for Umbrella Sampling.
+If on running this on the VU BAZIS cluster, it can be submitted directly to the job scheduler.
+If not, please modify `batch_window.sh` to suit your needs.
+2. `WHAM_all_<scheme>.ipynb` - This runs the WHAM program to produce the free energy files, and also obtains some of the plots.